YelloooBlue/HKUST-iCalendar/README.md

 # HKUST-iCalendar
-Convert the course schedule in the SIS system of HKUST or HKUST(GZ) to iCalendar File
+Convert the class schedule in the SIS system of HKUST or HKUST(GZ) to iCalendar File

 👇